(Oral Hairy Leukoplakia)

 Oral leukoplakia is the development of thick, white patches on the soft tissue of the mouth.
 This can include gums, tongue, or inner cheeks.
 The patches form over the course of weeks or months.
 Hairy leukoplakia is a specific type of leukoplakia that develops in people with weakend immune systems.

-Leukoplakia is an overgrowth of cells.
-It is often associated with regular irritants to the tissue of the mouth such as:
+Leukoplakia is an overgrowth of these changed cells.
+It may develop for no reason.
+However, it is often associated with regular irritants to the tissue of the mouth such as: